zqzneptune/ComplexMap/docs/reference/print.ComplexMap.md

 # Print Method for a ComplexMap Object

-Provides a user-friendly summary of the \`ComplexMap\` object when it is printed to the console.
-This method is automatically called by the
+Provides a "Systems Biology Dashboard" summary of the ComplexMap object.
-\`print\` generic function.

 ## Usage